 Welcome to "For the Record," Violinist.com's weekly roundup of new releases of recordings by violinists, violists, cellists and other classical musicians.
 We hope it helps you keep track of your favorite artists, as well as find some new ones to add to your listening!

 What do Mozart's violin concertos sound like, on Mozart's own violin?
-Click below to find out -- violinist Christoph Koncz has recorded all five of Mozart's Violin Concertos on the 1764 Pietro Antonio Dalla Costa violin.
+Click below to find out -- violinist Christoph Koncz has recorded all five of Mozart's Violin Concertos on a Mittenwald violin from the beginning of the 18th century, probably by the Klotz family of luthiers, that Mozart used during his tenure as concertmaster of the Salzburg Hofkapelle between 1769 and 1780, when he also composed his five violin concertos.
 It's the first time the concertos have been recorded on this violin.
 Koncz was granted access to the violin by the Salzburg Mozarteum Foundation, which owns the instrument and requires that two staff members be present whenever it is played.
 The violin was carefully preserved after Mozart's death and has had minimal intervention, keeping it close to its original condition.
 Koncz, who gained recognition at the age of nine when he starred as the child prodigy Kaspar Weiss in the movie "The Red Violin," is principal second violinist of the Vienna Philharmonic.
 BELOW: Trailer for Mozart's violin:

 "When I first read (Israeli writer) David Grossman’s novel Falling Out of Time, I could

 think of nothing else," said composer Osvaldo Golijov.
 "I felt I had to set it to music.
 And I knew the only people who could